Dimension matters when modeling network communities in hyperbolic spaces

-When \(n\gg 1\), we have \(\phi_n\ll 1 \).
-Using the approximation \(\sin x \approx x\) over the integration domains of Eqs.~\eqref{vol_cap} and \eqref{n_nn_D}, we find the asymptotic number of nearest neighbors \beq{n_nn_asympt} n_{\mathrm{nn}} \overset{n\gg 1}{\approx} 3^D-1. \enq In this regime, characteristic neighborhoods are equivalent to open balls in \(\mathbb{R}^D\), since \(S^D\) are manifolds, thus locally Euclidean by definition.
+When \(n\gg 1\), il follows that \(\phi_n\ll 1 \).
+Using the approximation \(\sin x \approx x\) over the integration domains of Eqs.~\eqref{vol_cap} and \eqref{n_nn_D}, we find the asymptotic number of nearest neighbors

+In this regime, characteristic neighborhoods are equivalent to open balls in \(\mathbb{R}^D\), since \(S^D\) are manifolds, thus locally Euclidean by definition.
 Equation~\eqref{n_nn_asympt} can therefore be interpreted in the light of results from~\cite{Draisma2012}, where \(3^D-1\) is the maximal number of lattice directions inside a connected set of \(\mathbb{R}^D\).
-It is worth noticing that for \(D\in\{1,2,3\}\), the value of Eq.~\eqref{n_nn_asympt} can be pictured using neighboring line segments, squares and cubes in intuitive Euclidean space, hence justifying the apparently \emph{ad hoc} definition of \(n_{\mathrm{nn}}\).
+For \(D\in\{1,2,3\}\), the value of Eq.~\eqref{n_nn_asympt} can be pictured quite intuitively in Euclidean space as shown in Fig.~\ref{fig:pictogram}, hence justifying the apparently \emph{ad hoc} definition of \(n_{\mathrm{nn}}\).
 For instance, in an infinite square grid in \(\mathbb{R}^2\), one square always has \(8=3^2-1\) neighbors.

 As depicted in Fig.~\ref{fig:neighbors}, \(n_{\mathrm{nn}}\) is the same in any dimension when \(n\) is low and only a few points are spread on \(S^D\).
 But with higher dimensions, \(n_{\mathrm{nn}}\) keeps on increasing up to higher asymptotic limits given by Eq.~\eqref{n_nn_asympt}.